codelinesweb/Price-configurator-and-offer-issuance/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Eugen Mihai via eugen@fabricadesite.ro.
 All security vulnerabilities will be promptly addressed.

 License
-The Price configurator and offer issuance is open-sourced software licensed under the MIT license.
+The Price configurator and offer issuance is open-sourced software licensed under the GNU GENERAL PUBLIC license.